Learning Cosmology from Nearest Neighbour Statistics: Nearest neighbour maps from simulation data

-In this work, we will concentrate on just two of these parameters: $\Omega_{m}$ and $\sigma_8$.
-Further, we select $10^5$ most massive halos from the halo catalogs from each of these simulations and compute the NN distance maps and CDFs as mentioned below. \footnote{We have done a proof-of-concept calculation maps and CDFs for the dark matter particles as well in the Appendix \ref{sec:DM_constraints} }
+In this work, we concentrate on just two of these parameters: $\Omega_{m}$ and $\sigma_8$.
+Further, we select $10^5$ most massive halos\footnote{The halos are identified using an FoF algorithm from the simulation particles} from the halo catalogues from each of these simulations and compute the NN distance maps and CDFs as mentioned below.\footnote{We have done a proof-of-concept calculation for maps and CDFs corresponding to the dark matter particles as well in the Appendix \ref{sec:DM_constraints}.} This number cut translates to a mass cut of around $5 \times 10^{13} \rm h^{-1}M_{\odot}$ \citep{Banerjee_2021b}, i.e. about five times more massive than the least massive halos.
+This choice ensures that our result should not depend on the resolution of the simulations.